-Simple meal preparation has so many components that address fine motor, from opening packages, containers, scooping, and cutting the food.
+Simple meal preparation has so many components that address fine motor coordination, from opening packages, containers, scooping, and cutting the food.
 I also love doing meal preparation activities to address standing tolerance, balance, functional reaching, and safety awareness.

 For example, you may incorporate larger buttons, zippers or “medications” if you find the task to be too difficult.
 You can then progress to the more challenging, smaller items as your patients master the easier task.

-And for even more fine motor coordination activities, Seniors Flourish’s blog also has 27 occupational therapists’ fine motor intervention ideas to add to your repertoire.
+Looking for even more fine motor coordination activities for your adult rehab patients?
+The OT Flourish blog also has 27 occupational therapists’ fine motor intervention ideas to add to your repertoire.